 - Negotiate and secure the removal of defamatory online content.

-If you have questions about filing a lawsuit against an anonymous defendant, check out our detailed blog post explaining the process of a John Doe lawsuit.
+If you have questions about filing a lawsuit against an anonymous defendant, check out our detailed blog post explaining the process of a John Doe lawsuit, or simply watch our video on the topic below.

 Work With Experienced Internet Defamation Attorneys to Hold Anonymous Online Defamers Liable

-At Minc Law, we have proven success conducting online investigations to identify anonymous perpetrators and can generally identify them 9 times out of 10 where data points on the individual are fresh and they are not a high-level hacker.
+At Minc Law, we have proven success conducting online investigation services for businesses and individuals to identify anonymous perpetrators and can generally identify them 9 times out of 10 where data points on the individual are fresh and they are not a high-level hacker.

-Reach out to schedule your free, initial no-obligation defamation consultation by calling us at (216) 373-7706, speaking with a chat representative, or filling out our online contact form.
+Reach out to schedule your free, initial no-obligation consultation with an intake specialist by calling us at (216) 373-7706, speaking with a chat representative, or filling out our online contact form.